-It is a prerequisite that all classroom based staff have undertaken basic SEND training which consists of understanding what SEND is; knowing how to access relevant information and understanding how to adapt their practice to support the inclusion of all student.
-Throughout the year numerous twilight sessions are delivered by key staff to raise awareness of various aspects of SEND and to maintain high standards.
+It is a prerequisite that all classroom based staff undertake SEND awareness training which consists of understanding what SEND is; knowing how to access relevant information and understanding how to adapt their practice to support the inclusion of all students.
+Throughout the year numerous twilight training sessions have been delivered by key staff to raise awareness of various aspects of SEND and to maintain high standards.
 Further updates about the SEND cohort and training is shared with members of staff on a regular basis.

 In addition, key members of staff have undertaken the level 1 autism awareness training delivered by the STARs team.
-All classroom based staff have participated in training delivered by a speech and language therapist on the understanding of speech and language needs.
-Further bespoke speech and language training has been delivered to key staff.
+Additional training has been delivered by DAHIT, epilepsy nurse and brain injury specialists to teachers of students with specific needs.

 A number of support staff are ‘Team Teach’ trained to support and re-engage students with behavioural difficulties.
-The guild teams have received tailored training from our Educational Psychologist on how to support students with communication difficulties.
+Pastoral staff have received tailored training from our Educational Psychologist on how to support students with communication difficulties.

-All paraprofessionals are trained on how to effectively deliver specialist programmes by our SEN Officer and speech and language therapist.
-They also have regular opportunities for continued professional development by sharing good practice with other classroom based staff at the Academy.
-As a result of various training, staff are more able to effectively respond to the changing needs of individual students.
+All paraprofessionals are trained on how to effectively deliver specialist programmes as recommended by the SEN Officer and speech and language therapist.
+They also have regular opportunities for continued professional development by sharing best practice with other classroom based staff at the Academy.
+As a result of various training, members of staff are more able to effectively respond to the changing needs of individual students.

 How will the school support students with the transition to the next phase of education?

-The Academy has a year 6 SEND transition in place to provide a clear path for supporting the engagement of students in mainstream lessons, and to help bridge the gap between nurture and mainstream.
+The Academy has a year 6 SEN transition plan in place to provide a clear pathway for supporting the engagement of students in mainstream lessons, and to help bridge the gap between nurture and mainstream.
 This involves additional visits to the Academy for students with high level needs or those who have SEMH needs.
-Students are encouraged to take part in a variety of social skills and team building activities to support them feel more prepared for their arrival in September.
+Students are encouraged to take part in a variety of social skills and team building activities to support them to feel more prepared for their arrival in September.
 Our SEN team liaises closely with primary schools to share essential information in preparation for our new starters.

-All students in year 11 have input from the careers advisor to explore post 16 options and career aspirations.
-The current year 11 SEND cohort have successfully completed applications with their intended destinations being sixth form and a variety of vocational level 1/2 courses including Motor vehicles, Hair and beauty, digital arts, business, media and electrical installations.
+All students in year 11 have input from the careers advisor to explore post-16 options and career aspirations.
+The current year 11 SEND cohort have successfully completed applications - their intended destinations being sixth form and a variety of vocational level 1 and 2 courses including motor vehicles, hair and beauty, digital arts, business, media and electrical installations.

-For students with Education Health and Care plans/ statements, our SENDCo liaises with the local authority’s Transition Advisor to ensure students have a robust transition plan in place for their next phase of their education.
-In conjunction with our College Academic Mentor, this may involve visits to education establishments.
+For students with Education Health and Care Plans/Statements, our SENDCo liaises with the local authority’s Transition Advisor to ensure students have a transition plan in place for the next phase of their education.
+He also liaises with the high needs coordinators in post-16 institutes.